Apurwa599/Calculate-_summary-_statistics/README.md

 ## Calculate Summary Statistics of Titanic Passengers

+### Project Overview
     This project is part of my data analytics internship at TechnoHacks EduTech.
 In this project, I analyze the Titanic Passengers dataset to calculate summary statistics  such as mean, median, mode, standard deviation, minimum, and maximum values.
 These statistics help in understanding the dataset quickly and effectively.

 These statistics help in summarizing and understanding the data quickly.